The Son of God Is Lord over All

 • God inhabits a place where the hard “pavement” has a clarity like the sky.

 • From below, the firmament looks like crystal.
 The Hebrew word here is qerach, which literally means frost or ice.
 The word for crystal from Revelation 5:6 uses the Greek word krustallos, which means congealed or transparent and is derived from a root word for frost.
-(You may wish to go back to the previous article and look at how lightning sprites illumine what looks like a crystalline firmament above them.)

 • God’s throne rests on this glass-like pavement of the firmament and is the color of sapphire, very much like the color of the sky itself.

 • The one who sits on the throne must be our Lord Jesus himself.
-In Exodus and Ezekiel this would have been a pre-incarnate theophany of the eternal Logos.
+In Exodus and Ezekiel this would have been a pre-incarnate theophany of the eternal Logos in human form.
 We know from the words of our Lord Jesus that the triune God is a spirit (John 4:24) whom heaven cannot contain, but Jesus acquired a human body (John 1:14) and has been given authority to judge.
 It is he who sits on the throne as the glorious son of man prophesied by Daniel.
 (Daniel 7:13-14)

-• The rainbow appears around God’s throne, which testifies to what an abomination it is that it has been subverted to represent something anti-God.
-John the Revelator describes the light as emerald green in nature, which is the main color of the aurora borealis, which can be seen at the northernmost areas of the earth, which is directly below the apex of the firmament.
+• John the Revelator describes the light as emerald green in nature, which is the main color of the aurora borealis, which can be seen at the northernmost areas of the earth, which is directly below the apex of the firmament.
 Could it be that the northern lights are part of God’s glory shining down from above the firmament?
 One day we will find out!

 The Apocalypse